Cho Jung-tai: Political career

-Cho was a member of the Kuomintang.
 Cho launched his career in politics as a city council aide to Frank Hsieh during his tenure in the Taipei City Council.
 He was later elected as member of the Taipei City Council from 1990 to 1998.
 Following two terms as city councillor, Cho was elected to the Legislative Yuan in 1998 and 2001.
 He vacated the position in May 2004, succeeding Chen Che-nan as deputy secretary-general to President Chen Shui-bian.
 He was appointed spokesperson of the Executive Yuan in January 2005.
 In January 2006, Cho resumed his previous post as deputy-secretary general within the presidential office.
 Cho was appointed Secretary-General of the Democratic Progressive Party in October 2007.
 He was replaced shortly following Frank Hsieh's loss in the presidential elections in March 2008.

-Cho was appointed Secretary-General of the Executive Yuan in September 2017, and took office with the inauguration of the William Lai cabinet.
+Cho was appointed Secretary-General of the Executive Yuan in September 2017, and took office with the inauguration of the Lai Ching-te cabinet.
 In December 2018, Cho announced his intention to contest the DPP chairmanship vacated by Tsai Ing-wen after the DPP's landslide defeat in the local elections of 2018.
 The leadership election was held on 6 January 2019.
-During the contest, Cho received support from party heavyweights among the "middle generation" or "Wild Lily generation," including endorsements from Cheng Wen-tsan, Lin Chia-lung, Chen Chi-mai, Huang Wei-cher, Lin Chih-chien, Weng Chang-liang and Pan Men-an.
+During the contest, Cho received support from party heavyweights among the "middle generation" or "Wild Lily generation," including endorsements from Cheng Wen-tsan, Lin Chia-lung, Chen Chi-mai, Huang Wei-che, Lin Chih-chien, Weng Chang-liang and Pan Men-an.
 The Democratic Progressive Party reported that voter turnout was 16.9%.
 Cho won 24,699 votes total, and 72.6% of all votes cast.
 Cho took office on 9 January 2019, when the electoral results were formally announced.
 Cho stepped down from the chairmanship on 20 May 2020, as Tsai Ing-wen was inaugurated for a second presidential term.

-Premiership (2024–)
+Premiership (2024–present)

 Cho was a central figure in then-Vice President Lai Ching-te's electoral campaign for the presidency in the 2024 elections.
 Following his victory, Lai appointed Cho to be his premier upon his inauguration on 20 May.

+The Judiciary and Organic Laws Committee of the Legislative Yuan voted on December 18 to propose that the Control Yuan impeach Premier Cho over his refusal to countersign the Act Governing the Allocation of Government Revenues and Expenditures.

+In March 2026, Cho made a personal trip to Tokyo to watch the 2026 World Baseball Classic, marking the first time the Taiwanese Premier visited Japan since diplomatic relations were severed in 1972.
+Chinese Ministry of Foreign Affairs spokesperson Guo Jiakun criticized the visit as having "evil designs" and warned "Japan's indulgence in provocation ... will inevitably come at a cost".
+The Japanese government defended the trip as a personal affair, while Cho said he paid for the trip himself.

+Personal life

+Cho's wife, Kao Mei-chih (高美智), is a former law school classmate.
+They married in 1984.